Museums of History NSW

-Museums of History NSW is a statutory body of the government of New South Wales that is responsible for historic sites, state collections and archives in New South Wales, Australia.
+Museums of History NSW (MHNSW) is a statutory body of the Government of New South Wales that is responsible for historic sites, state collections, and archives in the state of New South Wales, Australia.
 In 2023, the former State Archives and Records Authority was merged with Sydney Living Museums (formerly known as Historic Houses Trust of New South Wales) to form MHNSW.
-The sites include various houses, gardens, parklands and urban spaces.
-In 2011, its sites attracted over two million visitors each year.
+MHNSW headquarters are in The Mint, and sites run by the organisation include various houses, gardens, parklands, and urban spaces across New South Wales.

 History

 The Historic Houses Trust was established under the Historic Houses Trust Act 1980 and originally charged with the running of Elizabeth Bay House and Vaucluse House.
-Since then, the Trust had expanded to care for 12 houses, gardens and museums in New South Wales.
-The Trust also cares for over 48,000 catalogued objects across all of the sites.
+The Trust expanded to care for 12 houses, gardens, and museums in New South Wales.
+As of 2016 the Trust was caring for over 48,000 catalogued objects across all of the sites.

 In 2013, the Historic Houses Trust launched its new identity as Sydney Living Museums to refresh and unify its diverse range of properties and highlight its role and relevance for current and future generations.

 In 2023, (Note: Most of the provisions of the Museums of History NSW Act 2022 came into force on 31 December 2022) Sydney Living Museums merged with the State Archives and Records Authority to form Museums of History NSW.

+Events

+Museums of History NSW organises the annual Sydney Open event in which visitors explore modern and old buildings in the Sydney CBD.
+Sydney Open allows visitors access to parts of buildings that they would not otherwise be able to see.
+In 2026, a satellite event named Parramatta Open launched, expanding the experience to Parramatta rather than just the CBD.